Have your say – Port of Gladstone Land Use Plan

 Port Land Use Plans

-GPC has two Land Use Plans (LUPs) for all strategic and operational port lands under our management in the Port of Gladstone, Port of Rockhampton (Port Alma Shipping Terminal) and Port of Bundaberg.
+GPC currently has Land Use Plans (LUPs) for its strategic and operational port lands at the Port of Gladstone, Port of Rockhampton (Port Alma Shipping Terminal) and Port of Bundaberg.

-The LUPs are developed in accordance with the Transport Infrastructure Act 1994, which includes approval by the Minister of Transport.
-The LUPs list our strategic port land, any land proposed to become strategic port land and the current and proposed uses and intent for the land.
+The LUPs are developed in accordance with the Transport Infrastructure Act 1994, which includes approval by the Minister of Transport and Main Roads.
+LUPs identify strategic port land to be used for port and port-associated development and provides the framework for GPC to assess development on port land.
+The LUPs also list any land proposed to become strategic port land, and the current and proposed uses and intent for the land.

 - GPC Development Code 2012